Tylophora linearis P.I.Forst. APNI*

 Threatened species: NSW BCA: Vulnerable; Commonwealth EPBC: Endangered

 This species has been recorded as a host-plant for the larvae of Danaus chrysippus petilia (Lesser Wanderer Butterfly).
 Vegetatively this species is difficult to distinguish from Rhyncharrhena linearis and Marsdenia viridiflora.
-M. viridiflora has copious white latex, but T. linearis and R. linearis both have clear latex.
-T. linearis has a valvate corolla, and the staminal coronal lobes are rounded to somewhat flat-topped and do not extend beyond the style-head, whereas R. linearis has an imbricate corolla and staminal coronal lobes that are saccate and elongated, with the tips extending above the style-head.
+Tylophora linearis and R. linearis both have clear latex while M. viridiflora has copious white latex, T. linearis has a valvate corolla, and the staminal coronal lobes are rounded to somewhat flat-topped and do not extend beyond the style-head, whereas R. linearis has an imbricate corolla and staminal coronal lobes that are saccate and elongated, with the tips extending above the style-head.
 M. viridiflora has a campanulate corolla that is green-yellow.
 R. linearis usually occurs in drier vegetation communities than T. linearis and has a more inland distribution, whereas M. viridiflora is recorded from only a couple of populations in northern NSW and tends to grow in vegetation communities on heavier clay soils.

 Text by G. J. Harden & J. B. Williams; update Louisa Murray (April 2014); update S. McCune (Oct 2019)

 Taxon concept: Flora of NSW 1 (1990); Austrobaileya 6(4):941-947(2004)

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data